« Back to AP Headlines

 Among the structures damaged by the quake were 12 schools, six bridges and some shopping malls, many of which had visible cracks, shattered glass windows and damaged canopies.
 The quake may have busted tap water pipes, limiting supply in Surigao city, which lies about 700 kilometers (430 miles) southeast of Manila, and three outlying towns, officials said.

 Duterte arrived more than three hours late in Surigao city because his entourage had to make a detour following the closure of its airport due to deep cracks in its runway.
 He later expressed sympathy and pledged financial help to quake survivors needing medical treatment.

 The Philippines sits in the Pacific "Ring of Fire," where earthquakes and volcanoes are common.

-The Philippine archipelago lies in the Pacific "Ring of Fire," where earthquakes and volcanic activities are common.
+The last major earthquake that struck Surigao, an impoverished region also dealing with a communist insurgency, was in 1879, Solidum said.
 A magnitude 7.7 quake killed nearly 2,000 people on the northern island of Luzon in 1990.

 Following Friday's quake, communist guerrillas declared an indefinite cease-fire in quake-hit areas to foster rehabilitation work and help people recover faster from the calamity.
 "Rest assured we will not do any harm to the military as long as they will not come to our areas," Comrade Oto, a regional rebel spokesman, said in a statement.

 Associated Press writer Jim Gomez in Manila contributed to this report.